ZoltanTheDM/Choosy/README.md

 # TODO

-* Drag item out of Builder
+* Imporved css
 * Multiple layers of choices, with out need for extra items
-* Pick again (remove old items?)
-* Imporved css
+* Extra options and decriptions for the choices
 * View what items are gained with each choice
-* Extra options and decriptions for the choices
 * Button or selection style option
+* Pick again (remove old items?)